I'm a big fan of space, especially pictures and gifs made with imagery from satellites far out there in the vast darkness.

 There's nothing else that quite has the same effect of putting things into perspective, life here on our little rock truly is something incredible.

-We often forget and take it for granted, floating through space at the incomprehensible speed of 390 kilometres per second (relative to the Cosmic Background Radiation) all while spinning on our own axis spinning around a star spinning around the centre of our galaxy.
+We often forget or take it for granted; We're floating through space at the incomprehensible speed of 390 kilometers per second (relative to the Cosmic Background Radiation) all while spinning on our own axis spinning around a star spinning around the center of our galaxy.

-All of which wouldn't even matter if the Earths core didn't move about and produce a magnetic field which keeps the protective bubble we live in from buggering off into space.
+None of which would even matter if the Earth's core didn't move about and produce a magnetic field which keeps the protective bubble we live in from buggering off into space.
 How's that for coordination.